-From 18th September AppsAnywhere will replace Application Jukebox (AppJ) as the way to get access to site licensed software.
+On 18th September 2017 AppsAnywhere replaced Application Jukebox (AppJ) as the way to get access to site licensed software.

-- You’ll need to get all new applications through AppsAnywhere (not AppJ).
+- You now get all new applications through AppsAnywhere (not AppJ).

 - For applications you currently get via AppJ (except for Adobe Acrobat Pro DC and LUSI Desktop*) you’ll need to remove them from your AppJ CloudPaging player then get them via AppsAnywhere (see information at bottom of page).